pbelabbes/bonita-doc/CONTRIBUTING.md

 ### Font Awesome

-The markdown-it-fontawesome plugin has been activated and you can use [Font Awesome](http://fontawesome.io/icons/) icons with their name surrounded by colons.
+You can use [Font Awesome](http://fontawesome.io/icons/) icons with their name surrounded by colons.

 <u>Example</u>: